 The lawn will need to be mowed regularly, flowers watered and someone will need to come by at least once a week just to clean out any flyers or junk from the mailbox.
 Inside, all of the systems need to be checked and maintained.
 In winter months, pipes may need to be winterized, sprinkler systems will certainly need it, and furnaces need to be checked.

 A minor issue can turn into a major repair if someone isn’t around to catch it immediately.
 A pinhole leak in a hot water heater can flood the entire first floor in a single weekend.
 A frozen water pipe or roof damage from a storm might not be noticed until rot and mold have already set in.
 Note that vandals, graffiti artists and squatters target empty buildings.

-Even empty houses need to be cleaned, especially when they are on the market.
+When they are on the market, even empty houses need to be cleaned.
 Dust is inevitable, and house hunters coming through will track in dirt and leave fingerprints everywhere.
-Floors and counters should be cleaned and polished, and furniture needs to be wiped down at least every other week, more often if there have been a lot of showings.
+One should clean and polish floors and counters.
+Also, furniture needs to be wiped down at least every other week, more often if there have been a lot of showings.

-Lastly, whatever is left in the home will probably need to be taken out and that will require either money or time, or both.
+Lastly, whatever is left in the home will probably need to be taken out.
+That will require either money or time, or both.
 Make an honest assessment based on real market information if the costs of staging are actually worth it.
 When we do that calculation with our clients, many opt to focus on emptying and cleaning the house and getting it sold as rapidly as possible.

 All of these costs can total thousands of dollars a month, and most of them will have to be paid out of pocket.
 Get the house cleaned out, prepped, and sold quickly to slash these ongoing expenses, and maximize the value of the estate.